webix-hub/docs/data/desktop/server_proxy.md

 grid.load("rest->load.php")
 ~~~

-##Using methods of Biult-in Proxy Objects
+##Using methods of Built-in Proxy Objects

 Methods of a proxy object are called from the **url** of the component it's used for: